 Yes, he may lose one ounce and see a dramatic difference.
 The same goes for the weight of the shaft in that lighter may help or hurt the quality of your shots.

-Finally, I suggest you study up and learn about the torque rating of a shaft.
-Torque is measured by the amount of twisting a club does as it makes its way to the golf ball.
+Finally, we suggest you study up on and learn about a shaft’s torque rating.
+Torque is measured by the amount of twisting a club does as it reaches the golf ball.

 If you are a high-handicapper, you want a high-torque shaft that helps you get the club back to square at impact.
 On the other hand, if you are an advanced golfer, then a low-torque shaft is better for accuracy and stabilizing fast clubhead speeds.